llpeterson/scaling/global.md

 improve the scalability of routing.
 In the next two sections, we'll see further uses of hierarchy (and its partner, aggregation) to provide greater scalability, first in a single domain and then between domains.
-Our final subsection looks at the emerging standards for IP version 6, the invention of which was largely the result of scalability concerns.
+Our final subsection looks at IP version 6, the invention of which was largely the result of scalability concerns.

 ## Routing Areas